 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-Our sources of water are four wells that pump from the Sparta Sand Aquifer.
+Our source of water is two wells that pump from the Sparta Sand Aquifer.

 How Safe Is The Source Of Our Drinking Water?